 Omar Bradley Smith attended Queen’s College, St. Paul’s (Freeport) and St. John’s College until 1984.
 He was then afforded the privilege of going to Toronto, Canada to complete his high school education at the prestigious Forest Hill Collegiate Institute where he participated in many extra curricular activities such as skiing, track and field and basketball.
 Upon graduating from Forest Hill; Omar decided to stay in Toronto to continue his post secondary education at York University where he majored and attained his degree in International Politics and Economics.
 While at York, Omar led a political movement which successfully challenged the administration of the school to deal with the racist’s attitudes and actions of the campus security.
-More importantly, they demanded through peaceful demonstrations that the administration hire more Visable minority Professors to their administration and to make changes to the curriculum which more reflected the true ethnic diversity of the school.
+More importantly, they demanded through peaceful demonstrations that the administration hire more visible minority Professors and that changes be made to the curriculum to reflect the true ethnic diversity of the school.
 Those demands were achieved.
 This experience shaped Omar’s vision of what the world was like and how he was going to deal with it in the future.

 After graduating in 1992, Omar pursued a law degree at University of London, England but came to the realization that business and not law was his true passion.
 He returned to Toronto and joined the marketing firm of Thompson Lightstone.
 Omar went on to further his experience with the Dorothy Millman Marketing and Associates firm.
 After distinguishing himself at these firms, Omar decided it was time to return home to the Bahamas and begin his first business, Ace Fencing and Builders.
 Since then Omar has formed other businesses including Bahamas Hardware where he served as C.E.O.